It’s no secret: The vegan movement is exploding.

 Perhaps the most famous of the vegan celebrities, Moby continues to work tirelessly to drive the vegan movement, whether it be to his 200,000+ followers on Instagram, or his vegan restaurant in Los Angeles.

 On July 24th, Moby put his US$1.3m New York residence up for sale, with the intention of donating the money to support his animal rights foundation.
+We do wonder where he'll sleep though?

 15. Josh Tetrick, Founder and CEO at JUST